flutter/website/design-principles.md

 If you're working on a big patch, don't hesitate to get reviews early, before you're ready to check code in.
 Also, don't hesitate to ask for multiple people to review your code, and don't hesitate to provide unsolicited comments on other people's PRs.
-The more review the better.
+The more reviews the better.

 Reviewers should carefully read the code and make sure they understand it.
 A reviewer should check the code for both high level concerns,